 Money is collected in September for Art & Craft, Photocopying and Standardised Tests.
 The amount due will be on the booklist for that year and should be sent to the school within the first week.

 Other activities are organised in the school and money for these are collected as required eg. School Tour, Day Trips, P.E.
 Instructors, buses.
 We ask parents to settle all money matters as promptly as possible.

 In 2004, land was acquired beside the school and we developed our playing pitch.
 A voluntary contribution was introduced by the Parents’ Committee to help fund our loan repayments.
-This collection has been continued even after the loan has been repaid.
-Money was given to help with the development of a tarmacadam area at the rear of the school, a donation has been given to help re-surface the church car park and data projectors were bought for three classrooms in 2009.
-In 2013, the Parents’ Council subsidised the rejuvenation of the play area at the front of the school.
-The voluntary contribution helps to improve facilities or educational opportunities and greater fundraising efforts are likely as the school will embark on major spending in the coming year.
-Money from the voluntary contribution is not used to cover the day-to-day running costs of the school.
-A very successful fundraiser was held by the Parents' Committee in 2015. €20,000 was donated to the Board of Management to assist in developing the additional tarmacadam playground.
+This collection was continued even after the loan was repaid and provided the capital for other improvements.
+Money from the annual parental contribution is not used to cover the day-to-day running costs of the school.
+For example, in 2015, €20,000 was donated to the Board of Management to assist in developing an additional tarmacadam playground.
 The Parents’ Committee also provided the €14,000 required to equip all of the classrooms with an interactive whiteboard in 2016.

 Personal Safety & Bullying